 Let’s talk about HIPAA Gap Assessments.
 First of all, what is it?
 HIPAA stands for Health Insurance Portability and Accountability Act.
 HIPAA (not HIPPA) requires organizations that handle electronic protected health information (another abbreviation for you: ePHI) to ensure that this information remains secure.

-This is relevant for all of us – anyone who has seen a healthcare professional will have health information some place, and you don’t want it falling in the wrong hands.
+This is relevant for all of us – anyone who has seen a healthcare professional will have protected health information some place, and you don’t want it falling in the wrong hands.
 I remember in the old days going in for an annual exam and seeing the names of other patients with their respective diagnoses, plainly visible for all to see.
 Not that I knew any of these people, but what if I did?

 The first step in HIPAA compliance is to assess the current state of an organization’s HIPAA readiness.
 We’re looking for administrative, technical and physical safeguards that are required by HIPAA and its HITECH updates.
 Any gaps have to be addressed.